Skip to main content

 Can you still apply for a help to buy mortgage?

-It depends where in the UK you live.
-Help to Buy Wales is still open for applications, with the scheme extended until 31 2025.
+It depends where in the UK you live - Help to Buy Wales is still open for applications until 31 March 2025.

-Will Help to Buy be extended or come back in the future?
+Will Help to Buy be extended or return in the future?

-There are a number of similar home ownership schemes across the UK, however, as well as specialist mortgages that can help first-time buyers or those struggling to afford to buy a home with a traditional mortgage.
-See the list of alternatives provided below.
+There are a number of alternative home ownership schemes across the UK, however, as well as specialist mortgages to help first-time buyers or those struggling to afford a traditional mortgage.
+We'll look at some of the most popular alternatives to Help to Buy across the UK in 2024.

 Alternatives to Help to Buy